sebanc/brunch/README.md

 - "rtl8821ce": enable this option if you have a rtl8821ce wireless card/adapter,
 - "rtl88x2bu": enable this option if you have a rtl88x2bu wireless card/adapter,
 - "rtbth": enable this option if you have a RT3290/RT3298LE bluetooth device,
-- "ipts": enable support for Surface devices touchscreen with kernel 5.4 (thanks go to the linux-surface team, especially StollD)
+- "ipts": enable support for Surface devices touchscreen with kernel 5.4 / 5.10 (thanks go to the linux-surface team, especially StollD)
 - "acpi_power_button": try this option if long pressing the power button does not display the power menu,
 - "alt_touchpad_config": try this option if you have touchpad issues,
 - "alt_touchpad_config2": another option to try if you have touchpad issues,
 - "disable_intel_hda": some Chromebooks need to blacklist the snd_hda_intel module, use this option to reproduce it,
 - "internal_mic_fix": allows to forcefully enable internal mic on some devices,
-- "mbp2018": enable T2-based macbooks bridge and spi drivers
 - "asus_c302": applies asus c302 specific firmwares and fixes,
 - "baytrail_chromebook": applies baytrail chromebooks specific audio fixes,
 - "sysfs_tablet_mode": allow to control tablet mode from sysfs (`echo 1 | sudo tee /sys/bus/platform/devices/tablet_mode_switch.0/tablet_mode` to acivate it or use 0 to disable it),